metametadata/carry/docs/user-guide.md

 ((:dispatch-signal my-app) my-signal)
 ```

 Carry accepts signals of any type.
-But usually signal is a just keyword with the "on-" prefix or
+But usually signal is a just keyword with "on-" prefix or
 a serializable vector with a keyword and an additional payload:

 ```clj